bowernite/dotfiles/README.md

    This is done here because this keybinding changes a plist option where it's some data array, and I don't know exactly how to modify that correctly.
 </details>

+### Bartender

+As of writing this, there's a Bartender 4 update that is only for Big Sur+.
+Because of the unknown of that, when setting up just set up Bartender manually.
+Maybe at that time, run the pref diffs and add them to the macos setup script as necessary.

 ### Alfred

 Alfred recommends syncing with Dropbox.
 For now, all Alfred data is stored in this repository at [/Alfred](/Alfred) for simplicity of migrating on a new computer.
 If this becomes infeasible, I can always move this back to Dropbox folder syncing.